Silicified microcrystalline cellulose (SMCC) is a high-performance pharmaceutical excipient designed for direct compression tablets.

 SMCC has a similar equilibrium moisture content to standard MCC (~3–5% under typical warehouse conditions).
 For moisture-sensitive APIs, appropriate packaging (sealed HDPE containers, silica desiccant inserts) and controlled storage conditions are required — the same precautions apply to standard MCC-based formulations.
 A specific compatibility study between the API and SMCC is recommended during development.

 Substituting SMCC for MCC in an existing approved formulation typically constitutes a formulation change that requires regulatory notification or prior approval depending on the market and change classification.
-From a technical standpoint, the compression and flow behavior will differ — in most cases favorably — but compaction force, tablet hardness, and dissolution profiles should be re-verified.
-We recommend pilot-scale trials before any scale-up decision.
+Therefore, from a technical standpoint, the compression and flow behavior will differ — in most cases favorably — but compaction force, tablet hardness, and dissolution profiles should still be re-verified.

 For most standard tablet formulations using direct compression, SMCC 90 (mean ~90 µm) is the starting point.
 If your API is very fine (<20 µm) and content uniformity is a concern, SMCC 50 may reduce segregation risk due to closer particle size matching.
 Our technical team can assist with grade selection based on your formulation brief.

 We are both.
-We manufacture silicified microcrystalline cellulose in-house and supply directly to pharmaceutical manufacturers and contract development organizations (CDMOs) globally.
+We manufacture this tablet excipient in-house and supply directly to pharmaceutical manufacturers and contract development organizations (CDMOs) globally.
 Direct manufacturing means we control quality at every step and can respond quickly to supply or specification queries.

 We provide full Certificate of Analysis (CoA), Material Safety Data Sheet (MSDS/SDS), DMF reference support where applicable, and technical data packages for regulatory filing support.
 Please contact us to discuss your specific documentation requirements.

-SMCC is mainly used as a direct compression excipient in tablet formulation, improving flowability, compressibility, and content uniformity.
+Formulators mainly use SMCC as a direct compression excipient in tablet formulation, improving flowability, compressibility, and content uniformity.

 Leading SMCC suppliers provide pharmaceutical-grade material with USP/NF and Ph.
 Eur. compliance, consistent particle size distribution, and technical support.